H.E.L.L.O

 Deadline for Application Registration:

-Due to hotel venue requirements, all completed applications & teen programming / childcare forms must be received by Friday, May 18, 2024.
+Due to hotel venue requirements, all completed applications & teen programming / childcare forms must be received by Monday, May 5, 2025.
 You will be receiving shortly thereafter by email and phone call a conference reservations and hotel room confirmation should you need hotel room accommodations.
 Your application has not been accepted until you have received notice of confirmation from the chapter.
 If you do not receive a call or email, you have not been accepted to attend due to limited accommodations from the hotel.
 Limited hotel rooms are available for traveling guests and are awarded to BDASC members on a first return application basis and attendance history.
-(IE: If you have been a no show at events or not attended all required sessions while attending past conferences, you may be wait listed once you register until all applications are in.
-This is not acceptable and is a misuse of our limited funds.

 Friday Night Opening Annual Meeting